Depression, Mood Disorders & Bipolar

 The origins of depression are multifaceted, stemming from a blend of social, psychological, and biological factors.
 Experiences such as childhood trauma, loss, and joblessness can play a significant role in triggering the onset of depression.

-Two Common Form of Depression:
+Two Common Forms of Depression:

 Major Depression: